Blackrod: Religion

 The earliest mention of a chapel in Blackrod was in 1338 when Dame Mabel de Bradshagh endowed a chantry priest to say divine service and mass in the chapel of St Catherine.
 The present church, dedicated to St Katharine of Alexandria, is of Norman design though Elizabethan work can still be seen.
 The parish church was enlarged in 1776, galleries added in 1837, the roof renewed in 1894, the chancel rebuilt in 1905 and nave in 1911.
 During this time the spelling was changed to Catherine, and then again to the current Katharine.
 There are six bells in the west tower, cast in 1776, renewed in 1922, and the clock was illuminated in 1947.

 A full refurbishment of the belfry installation was completed in 2015.

 Transport

 Blackrod is served by Blackrod railway station on the Manchester to Preston Line which opened in 1841 and where there was a branch line to Horwich.
 Mineral lines served the various collieries.

 The main road through the township was the A6, Manchester to Preston road which now bypasses the town centre.
 The B5408 goes through the town.
 There are roads to Horwich and Aspull.

 The M61 motorway, part of the national motorway network between the M60/M62 (Manchester orbital motorway) and the M6 (Preston) was opened on 28 November 1969 by Fred Mulley, Minister of Transport.

+Media

+Local news and television programmes are provided by BBC North West and ITV Granada.
+Television signals are received from the nearby Winter Hill TV transmitter situated north east of the town.

+Local radio stations are BBC Radio Manchester, Heart North West, Smooth North West, Greatest Hits Radio Bolton & Bury, Capital Manchester and Lancashire and Bolton FM, a community-based radio station which broadcast from its studios in Bolton.